Frustration and hope: Raptors fans in Milwaukee sound off on Game 1 loss | CBC News

-'We showed guts': Toronto fans in Milwaukee react to Raptors Game 1 loss
+'We showed guts': Toronto fans in Milwaukee react to the Raptors Game 1 loss

 Bucks rally late to take 1-0 series lead over Toronto